-We have reviewed the accompanying interim consolidated statement of financial position of Talaat Mostafa Group Holding Company "TMG Holding" (S.A.E) as of 31 March 2021 as well as the related interim consolidated statements of profit or loss, comprehensive income, changes in equity and cash flows for the three-month period then ended, and a summary of significant accounting policies and other explanatory notes, Management is responsible for the preparation and fair presentation of theses interim financial statements in accordance with Egyptian Accounting Standards.
+We have reviewed the accompanying interim consolidated statement of financial position of Talaat Mostafa Group Holding Company "TMG Holding" (S.A.E) ("The Company" or " Parent company") and its subsidiaries (The Group) as of 30 June 2021 as well as the related interim consolidated statements of profit or loss and comprehensive income for the three and six-months periods then ended, and the interim consolidated statements of changes in equity and cash flows for the six-month period then ended and a summary of significant accounting policies and other explanatory notes, Management is responsible for the preparation and fair presentation of theses interim financial statements in accordance with Egyptian Accounting Standards.
 Our responsibility is to express a conclusion on these interim consolidated financial statements based on our review.